 The Sustainable Option

 Rope-grown mussels are one of the most sustainable foods in the world.
-As a result, it’s earned a place on the Southern African Sustainable Seafood Initiative (SASSI) green list – and it’s not going anywhere soon.
+As a result, it’s earned a place on the Southern African Sustainable Seafood Initiative (SASSI) green list.
 The fact that mussels are filter feeders also means that no additional feed is required during its farming, so damage to the environment is minimal.
 Mussels actually enhance water quality by clarifying water and reducing concentrations of organic matter.

 At Blue Ocean Mussels, mussels are grown on ropes that are suspended from rafts.
 This allows the nutrient-rich current that contains a supply of food organisms to flow freely over the mussels providing a continuous supply of food.
 Read more about our sustainable farming process here or visit SASSI for more information.